rleir/virt-shoe/README.md

 If you want to skip the long POST and get to the next step, press 'ESC'.
 This works at several places in the BIOS/POST startup.

 **Be ready** for the ILOM options.
-After the PXE boot is set up, you will see a prompt for ILOM: **You now have a second** to press F8.
+After the PXE boot is set up, you will see a prompt for ILOM::boom: **You now have a second** to press F8.

 In the Network Configuration tab: Disable DHCP because we don't want to be depending on a DHCP server when things are going wrong.
 Other settings:
 ```